Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Results and Discussion

 A key preprocessing step in this work is downsampling iEEG from 2~kHz to 200~Hz to match scalp EEG and to enforce an aligned temporal grid for conditional modeling.
 While this alignment is important for stable supervised training and fair cross-modal comparison, it imposes an explicit bandwidth constraint: after downsampling, the effective Nyquist frequency is 100~Hz, and spectral content above 100~Hz cannot be represented.
-In addition, the required anti-aliasing low-pass filter (applied before decimation/resampling) can attenuate components near the cutoff, which may further reduce the sharpness of rapid fluctuations even below 100~Hz.
+In addition, the required anti-aliasing low-pass filter applied before decimation/resampling can attenuate components near the cutoff, which may further reduce the sharpness of rapid fluctuations even below 100~Hz.

+Another related preprocessing limitation is the use of wavelet denoising before model training.
+Although denoising was applied to suppress broadband noise and improve signal quality, its effect on transient waveform morphology was not directly evaluated in the present study.
+In particular, the denoising procedure may smooth sharp transient components or attenuate part of the faster fluctuations.
+Therefore, the waveform comparisons reported in this work should be interpreted as reconstruction performance relative to the denoised and band-limited target iEEG signals, rather than as evidence that all transient morphological features in the original broadband iEEG recordings were preserved.

 This limitation is particularly relevant for intracranial biomarkers that are typically studied in higher frequency ranges, such as high-gamma activity and high-frequency oscillations, as well as very fast transient events.
 These phenomena are not the target of the present reconstruction setting and cannot be faithfully assessed under a 200~Hz sampling pipeline.
-Accordingly, the term ``high-fidelity'' in this study refers to the fidelity within the preserved bandwidth of the preprocessing chain, rather than broadband fidelity across the full spectrum available in the original 2~kHz iEEG.
+Accordingly, the term ``high-fidelity'' in this study refers to fidelity within the preserved bandwidth of the preprocessing chain and relative to the denoised target signals, rather than broadband fidelity across the full spectrum available in the original 2~kHz iEEG.

-Consistent with this scope, our quantitative frequency-domain evaluations are restricted to low-/mid-frequency bands, specifically PSD similarity in 0.5-50~Hz and alpha-band (8-13~Hz) characteristics (Table~\ref{tab:performance_results}).
-Moreover, our functional-connectivity analyses rely on inter-channel correlation matrices computed from these band-limited time series, and our conclusions are therefore confined to (i) temporal waveform plausibility at 200~Hz resolution, (ii) preservation of low-/mid-frequency spectral fingerprints, and (iii) recovery of inter-channel dependency structure within this bandwidth.
+Consistent with this scope, our quantitative frequency-domain evaluations are restricted to low-/mid-frequency bands, specifically PSD similarity in 0.5--50~Hz and alpha-band (8--13~Hz) characteristics (Tables~\ref{tab:performance_results_trial} and~\ref{tab:performance_results_trial_session}).
+Moreover, our functional-connectivity analyses rely on inter-channel correlation matrices computed from these preprocessed time series, and our conclusions are therefore confined to (i) temporal waveform plausibility at 200~Hz resolution, (ii) preservation of low-/mid-frequency spectral fingerprints, and (iii) recovery of inter-channel dependency structure within this bandwidth.